pylint: disable=C0103, C0114

 [docs]

-Removes all information from Kerning,
+"""Remove all information from kerning.

 >>> font.kerning.clear()